top of page

 Cabling and Bracing in Small Trees

 Trees are biologically designed to withstand wind and load.
 However, heavy foliage/fruit or a weather event may cause a split in a small tree.
+Cabling and bracing in small trees can help them withstand weather events.
 Tree133 recently completed a small cabling project on a redbud that split in last winter's snow.
 As the tree is a sentimental favorite of the homeowner, she had tried a variety of DIY solutions with limited results before calling for help.
-With careful reduction pruning to gently reshape the tree and installation of a cabling system, t
+With careful reduction

 The Art and Science of Proper Pruning